 To help you plan an unforgettable trip to the jewel in the Caribbean, we’ve included several things to do in Havana that you shouldn’t miss.
-From riding the classic American cars to discovering amazing street art in the hidden corners of the cit, you’ll never be bored here.

 Here’s our take on the best 15 things to do in Havana you don’t want to miss.

-1. Tour Havana in a Classic American Car
+1. Tour Havana in a classic American car

 This bit is as touristy as it gets, but it’s one of the most fun things to do in Havana.
-Let the lovely Cubans whizz you through the streets of the capital of Cuba in style and give you a passionate tour about their beloved Havana.
+Let the lovely Cubans whizz you through the streets of the capital of Cuba in style and give you a passionate tour of their beloved Havana.

 For around 30 CUC (Convertible Pesos), you’ll soon be passing through Miramar, Central Havana, Vedado, the Malecon, 5th Avenue, Revolution Square, and more.

 Most of the tours are genuine and start at Parque Centrale, opposite the iconic Hotel Inglaterra.
 You’ll be swamped with offers, but the biggest challenge is to choose your car.
-They are all oh so fabulous.
+They are all oh-so-fabulous.

-2. Enjoy Cocktails on a Rooftop Bar
+2. Enjoy cocktails on a rooftop bar

 Speaking of cocktails in La Habana.
 You’ll never find yourself wondering what to do in Havana next.
 Rum flows freely in Cuba and (if you’re of age) you should enjoy it shamelessly.